Paul Fleming, PhD

 Sela Panapasa, PhD

 Sela Panapasa, PhD is currently a faculty research scientist in the Program for Research on Black Americans at the University of Michigan’s Institute for Social Research.
 Her research interests include research on family support and intergenerational exchanges, population dynamics across the lifecourse, racial/ethnic disparities and population-based survey research on Pacific Peoples.
 She conducts both quantitative and qualitative research designs and completed the first representative study on Pacific Islander American health and healthcare utilization in 2012.

-Hallie Williams, BA is the Project Assistant.
+Hallie Williams, BA, is the Program Coorindator.
 She attended Concordia University in Ann Arbor for her Bachelor’s Degree.
 Hallie looks forward to working with students in the upcoming FPHLP cohort and learning more about Public Health.

 Mariya Bahrenburg, BA, (she/they) is the Program Assistant for Michigan FPHLP.
 Mariya attended Bucknell University in Lewisburg, Pennsylvania and obtained bachelor's degrees in Psychology and Education.
 Prior to coming to Ann Arbor, Mariya worked at Arizona State University and helped leverage university resources for community-led initiatives.
 Mariya is also currently a student working towards a Master of Public Health in Population and Health Sciences at the University of Michigan.

 Chris Knaub, MS, received his Master of Science in Global Health Degree from the University of Notre Dame and worked as a Global Health Research Associate at the University of Notre Dame since graduating in 2017.